kunal-bhar/chess-simulator-app/README.md

 # chess-simulator
 An implementation of the world's most ancient game with two-player gameplay, authentic rules and classic UI.
-Inspired from chess.com, the world's #1 online chess website.
+Inspired from [chess.com](https://www.chess.com/), the world's #1 online chess website and GM Vishwanathan (Vishy) Anand.

 Created: (05/2021-06/2021)